Best Sony Flash for Sony Alpha a9 III

 Best For: Professional Sports & Action

-Key Feature: 1/80,000s Global Shutter Sync
+Key Feature: 1/80,000s Full Power Sync

 Rating: 4.9 / 5.0 ★★★★★

-Guide Number60 (at 200mm)
+Guide Number60 (at 200mm zoom)

-Weight439g (Excluding batteries)
+Weight439g (excluding batteries)

-• Significantly more expensive than third-party options
+• Significantly more expensive than high-end third-party options

 💎 Best Value